kdgregory/log4j-aws-appenders/Docs/cloudwatch.md

 Name                | Description
 --------------------|----------------------------------------------------------------
-`logGroup`          | Name of the Cloudwatch log group where messages are sent; may use substitutions.
+`logGroup`          | Name of the CloudWatch log group where messages are sent; may use substitutions.
 If this group doesn't exist it will be created.
 No default.
-`logStream`         | Name of the Cloudwatch log stream where messages are sent; may use substitutions.
+`logStream`         | Name of the CloudWatch log stream where messages are sent; may use substitutions.
 Defaults to `{startTimestamp}`.
 `batchDelay`        | The time, in milliseconds, that the writer will wait to accumulate messages for a batch.
 See below for more information.
 `rotationMode`      | Controls whether auto-rotation is enabled.
 Values are `none`, `count`, `interval`, `hourly`, and `daily`; default is `none`.
 See below for more information.
 `rotationInterval`  | Used only for `count` and `interval` rotation modes: for the former, the maximum number of messages, and for the latter, the number of milliseconds between automatic rotations.